TL;DR

 - Review steps mean your files get approved by the right people at the right stage of the process

-- Project dashboards help you keep track of who you’re still waiting to hear from
+- Project management tools like dashboards help you keep track of who you’re still waiting to hear from

 - Integrations with Dropbox, Google Drive, Slack, Microsoft Teams, and more